 The side altar to the north of the chancel is dedicated to St. Joseph, stepfather of Jesus.
 The imagery here is interesting because it includes two traditional symbols of Joseph --- a carpenter's square and a flowering staff.
 The white flowers springing from the staff often stand independently as symbols of Joseph, too.

-Another of the friends showing me around Friday identified the Sacred Heart windows that flank the high altar as her favorites in the building.
-These two windows appear from a distance to be identical, but when approached (and that's a challenge because they're set high in the chancel) the differing imagery in the two depictions of the Sacred Heart is evident.
+Another of the friends showing me around Friday identified "Heart" windows that flank the high altar as her favorites in the building.
+These two windows appear from a distance to be identical, but when approached (and that's a challenge because they're set high in the chancel) the differing imagery in the window devoted to the Immaculate Heart of Mary (to the left) and the Sacred Heart of Jesus (right) is evident.
 The leading in these two windows is among the most intricate in the building.

 Finally for this morning (I'll finish up with more windows on Monday), more painted imagery.
 The Stations of the Cross high on the north and south walls of the nave are wonderful --- the quality of the bas-relief molding and the subtle painted color schemes extraordinary.